llord1/llord1.github.io/_posts/2020-08-26-AssetsSLUlaw.md

 Tax law
 Tort law

-Inquiring one's areas of practice is an additional means of narrowing down which areas of practice may have underlying multilinguistic tendencies or requirements.
-St. Lucia is a sovereign island nation in the Comonwealth of Nations, with an appointed Governor-General (representing the Queen), and the Prime Minister and cabinet (bearing executive power) {% cite specialitysmith_2020 %}.
-The legislative branch is run by the 17-member two-chambered House of Assembly.
-Because Saint Lucia was both a French and English colony before it gained independence on February 22nd, 1979, the legal system is a mix of civil and English common law.
-The judiciary is part of the Eastern Caribbean Supreme Court system; the headquarters of the Eastern Caribbean Supreme Court is in Castries, St. Lucia's capital.
+An additional means of narrowing down underlying multilinguistic tendencies in this field is to inquire into one's areas of practice.
+St. Lucia is a sovereign island nation in the Commonwealth of Nations, but because Saint Lucia was both a French and English colony before it gained independence on February 22nd, 1979, the legal system has been a mix of civil and English common law.
+There is an appointed Governor-General (representing the Queen), and the Prime Minister and cabinet (bearing executive power).
+The legislative branch is operated by a 17-member two-chambered House of Assembly; the judiciary is part of the Eastern Caribbean Supreme Court system (headquartered in Castries, St. Lucia's capital) {% cite specialitysmith_2020 %}.

-Florida State University College of Law Research Guides